 The author of the manuscript is a researcher who has made a contribution in all subsequent stages of the preparation of the article:

-• The idea of conducting research.
-Statement of the problem and research objectives.
+• the idea of conducting research, problem statement and research objectives;

-Funding for the study or the general supervision of the work is not an authorship.
+Funding for the study or general supervision of the group work is not an authorship.

 Replacing the authors.
 If in the period of time from the submission of the manuscript prior to its publication for any reason the list of authors should be changed, the author, who deposits the manuscript should contact the editorial office and indicate the reason for change.

-Conflicts of interest (CI) are the factors that negatively affect the objectivity, or can be perceived as interference in the process of peer review, editorial decision-making, publishing and presentation of the manuscript.
+Conflict of interest (hereinafter referred to as CI) is the factors that negatively affect objectivity, or can be perceived as interference into the process of peer review, editorial decision-making, publishing and presentation of the manuscript.

-A conflict of interest may arise in relation to individuals or organizations, and is divided into the following categories (but not be limited to these):
+CI may arise in relation to individuals or organizations, and is divided into the following categories (but not limited to these):

-• Personal relationships (e.g. friends, family members, current or previous managers, opponents) with persons involved in the supply or reviewing manuscripts (Authors, Reviewers, Editors or members of the Editorial Board Committee).
+• personal relationships (e.g., friends, family members, current or former managers, opponents) with persons involved in the process of submission or reviewing manuscripts (by authors, reviewers, editors or editorial board members);

-• Personal beliefs (political, religious, ideological, etc.) related to the topic of the manuscript, may interfere with the objective process of the publication (in the stage of submission, review, editorial decision-making or publication).
+• personal beliefs (political, religious, ideological, etc.) related to the topic of the manuscript, which may interfere with the objective publication process (at the stage of submission, review, editorial decision-making or publication);

-• Reviewer or editor is the author's colleague, who participated or observed the conduct of the study.
+• the reviewer or editor is the author's colleague, who participated or observed the conduct of the research in question;

-• Membership in organisations that lobby the interests of the author.
+• membership in organisations that lobby the author’s interests;

-• Research grants from various funding organisations: governmental, non-governmental, research or charitable institutions.
+• research grants from any funding organisations: governmental, non-governmental, research or charitable institutions;

-• Patent applications (actual or expected), including the application of institutions to which the author refers, and from which he / she can make a profit.
+• patent applications (actual or expected), including applications of institutions the author refers to, and from which he / she can make a profit;

-• If, in the opinion of the editors, there are circumstances which may affect the impartial review of the material, the editors do not appeal to this reviewer.
+• if, in the opinion of the editors, there are circumstances which may affect the impartial review of the material, the editorial board does not appeal to this reviewer;

-• Editorial Board Committee reserves a right not to publish a manuscript, if the conflict of interests declaredby author puts objectivity and authenticity of research estimation under a threat;
+• the editorial board reserves the right not to publish a manuscript, if the conflict of interests declared by the author puts objectivity and authenticity of research estimation under a threat;

-• If the Editorial Board Committee will reveal a conflict of interest that has not been declared upon submission - a manuscript may be rejected.
-If undeclared conflict of interest is discovered after publication, if necessary, the article can be corrected or removed.
+• if the editorial board reveals any conflict of interest that has not been declared upon submission, the manuscript may be rejected.
+If undeclared conflict of interest is discovered after publication, the article can be corrected or removed if necessary.

-V. Access to and Use of Materials and Data.
+V. Access to and Use of Material and Data

 • The authors confirm that all the material presented in the publication will be distributed in the public domain and may be used by other researchers with a scientific non-profit purpose under CC Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) with the obligatory indication of authorship.

-• Supportive data (data sets, software applications, photos, audio and video), covering and complement the content of the study, can be further placed in institutional repositories or on other online resources, you need to provide a link in the article.
+• Supportive data (data sets, software applications, photos, audio and video), covering and complementing the content of the study, can be further placed in institutional repositories or on other online resources, which requires a corresponding link in the article.
 If the author is not able to take advantage of this resource, materials can be loaded into the journal as a "Enclosed files" when submitting the article (Step 4).

-• If the article describes a new software open source, authors should place it on a suitable resource and provide a comprehensive description of the used algorithms.
+• If the article describes a new open source software, authors should place it on a suitable resource and provide a comprehensive description of the used algorithms.

-• If there is a doubt in the authenticity of the data provided in the published article, and the material cannot be accessed, making it impossible to check them, readers can contact the editors to further contact with the author, test and make corrections.
+• If there is a doubt in the authenticity of the data provided in the published article, and the material cannot be accessed, making it impossible to check them, readers can contact the editorial office to further contact with the author, test and enter corrections.

-• On request, the authors must provide immediate access to all data and materials presented in the article, if it does not break rule of confidentiality, related to the anonymous questioning of people during research.
+• At the request of the editorial office, the authors must provide immediate access to all data and materials presented in the article, if it does not break the rule of confidentiality, related to the anonymous questioning of people during research.

-• If necessary, Editorial Board Committee makes necessary changes and clarifications to the content, publish a retraction and apology.
+• If necessary, the editorial board makes necessary changes and clarifications to the content, publishes a retraction and apology.

-• Editors can make minor changes (fixing small errors) and clarifying the content of articles that improve its content, but does not significantly alter its structure as a whole.
-To do this, send a request to the editor.
+• The editors can make minor changes fixing small errors and clarifying the content of the article that improve its content, but do not significantly alter its structure as a whole.
+To do this, it is necessary to send a request to the editorial office.

-• On the pages of published articles capable of being comment users (including undocumented).
-Editorial Board encourages users to post as many reviews on the published material.
+• On the pages of the published articles there is an opportunity for users (readers, authors or incognito users) to leave comments.
+The editorial board encourages users to post as many feedback comments on the published papers as possible.

-• Editorial Board Committee promptly reviews and responds to the justified criticism of the materials published in the journal, informs the authors of articles on the received feedback and requests to make a clarification.
+• The editorial board promptly reviews and responds to the justified criticism of the materials published in the journal, informs the authors of the articles on the received feedback and requests to make a clarification.

-• Commenting must have the character of a civilized scientific discussion: may contain clarifications and additions to the contents and results gained of particular article; arguments must be accompanied by a reference to published resources or contain exhaustive scientific justification.
+• Commenting must have the character of a civilized scientific discussion (it may contain clarifications and additions to the content and results gained in a particular article; arguments must be accompanied by a reference to published resources or contain exhaustive scientific justification).

 • Comments otherwise (abusive and obscene language, ads and spam) will be deleted.

-• User accounts that violate the above will be removed.
+• User accounts that violate the above mentioned rules will be removed.

-• When submitting, authors should confirm that the manuscript (or its modified version) at the moment is not sent for review and publication in another journal.
-If such work has already filed or published in another journal, the editors will not consider such manuscripts.
+• Submitting the manuscript, authors should confirm that the work (or its modified version) is not being considered for review and publication in another journal.
+If such work has already been filed or published in another journal, the editorial board will not consider it.

-• Editorial Board Committee responds to signals related to intellectual property issues, and is working on the prevention of potential violations of Ukrainian legislation on intellectual property and copyright.
+• The editorial board responds to signals related to intellectual property issues, and works to prevent potential violations of the Ukrainian legislation on intellectual property and copyright.

-• The authors are responsible for the accuracy of the information presented in the articles, the accuracy of the names, last names and citations.
+• The authors are responsible for the accuracy of the information presented in the articles, the accuracy of the names, surnames and citations.